 Do you provide a lunch with the 7-hour camp?
 No. You must send a sack lunch with your child.
 We will provide a mid-morning snack and a mid-afternoon snack.
 (Exception: Lunch is included in the price of camp at Gatti=Land.)

-What do you provide for snack?
+What do you provide for snack for in person camps?
 Snacks like pretzels and goldfish crackers are provided.
 The snacks that are part of each camp day are not a significant amount of food.
 If your child would benefit from some additional calories during the day, please pack additional snack items.
 We often have snack-tivities that may include other food items.
 If your child has any allergies or dietary restrictions, we ask that you please send your own snacks.
 Water is available throughout the day.
 We also encourage children to bring water bottles labeled with their name to camp.

 At some of the locations, it appears that you are offering 2 or more different camps on the same weeks.
 Is this correct?
 Yes.
 We have access to more than one room at some locations so we will be running multiple camps at the same time.
 Each camp will still have two instructors and its own space.